The INSPIRE-US Program Team

 Dr. Ronald Hickman, co-director of the INSPIRE-US Program

 Ronald Hickman, PhD, RN, ACNP-BC, FNAP, FAAN, is co-director of the INSPIRE-US Program.
 He is the Ruth M. Anderson Endowed Professor and Associate Dean for Research at the Frances Payne Bolton School of Nursing.
-Dr. Hickman is a nurse scientist who has received numerous national and international awards for his translational research focused on decision support and self-management technology.
+Dr. Hickman is a nurse scientist who has received numerous national and international awards for his translational research focused on decision-support and self-management technologies.
 He has received funding from the National Institutes of Health and other foundation sponsors.
-Dr. Hickman is dedicated to promoting diversity and inclusion in the clinical and translational science workforce, recognizing its importance in achieving health equity.
+Dr. Hickman is dedicated to promoting active participation in the clinical and translational science workforce, recognizing the importance in achieving health outcomes for all.

 J. Daryl Thornton